 Distance-Based, Online Doctor of Nursing Practice (DNP) Programs from Georgetown University

-Georgetown University School of Nursing’s CCNE-accredited, distance-based, online Doctor of Nursing Practice (DNP) programs integrate advanced nursing science with organizational leadership and ethics to prepare students to improve accessibility and quality of care delivery in an increasingly complex health care system.
+Georgetown University Berkley School of Nursing’s CCNE-accredited, distance-based, online Doctor of Nursing Practice (DNP) programs integrate advanced nursing science with organizational leadership and ethics to prepare students to improve accessibility and quality of care delivery in an increasingly complex health care system.

-Distance-Based, Online DNP Program Overview
+Distance-Based, Online DNP Program

-Our DNP programs offer two entry points:
+Our online DNP programs offer two entry points:

 Distance-Based, Online BSN to DNP Program Overview